killvxk/Gradient-Network-Bot-Jaammerr/README.md

 1. Download the EXE file from the official source.
 2. Run the EXE file and complete the login process.
-3. The application will automatically bind to your PC (binding disappears upon closing all sessions).
-4. Prepare the necessary configuration files as outlined in the next section.
+3. Prepare the necessary configuration files as outlined in the next section.

 ## ⚙️ Configuration